kvdpxne/rcui/README.md

 ## About

 **Forty2** is a lightweight and versatile **Java** library designed to generate unique identifiers with customizable length and character sets.
-Inspired by the concept of universal uniqueness, provides a simple yet powerful solution for generating unique identifiers tailored to your specific needs.
+Originally based on the concept of [Nano ID](https://github.com/ai/nanoid), it provides a simple yet powerful solution for generating unique identifiers tailored to your specific needs.

 ### Features